 Some of the same tiny stuffed animals that once sold for only a few bucks now sell for thousands of dollars on the secondary market.
-As a rule, the more unique the Beanie Baby, the more valuable it is, which means that certain versions with slight variations in styling or even rare errors in production often command the highest prices.
+As a rule, Beanie Babies worth the most money are rare versions with slight variations in styling or even ones with unique production errors.

 The prices listed below are sold prices — the amount the buyer paid as opposed to the price at which the seller listed the Beanie.

 Spot the Dog — in this case, the version without spots — was on the market from Jan.
 3, 1993, to April 13, 1994.
-He’s a white dog with black on the undersides of his ears, around his left eye and cheek and on his tail.
+He’s a white dog with black on the undersides of his ears, around his left eye, cheek and on his tail.

-Coral Casino is a pink/coral bear with black eyes and a black button nose.
+Coral Casino is a pink and coral bear with black eyes and a black button nose.
 Just 588 were produced, according to Beanipedia — Members of the Coral Casino Beach Club at the Santa Barbara Biltmore Hilton received them as gifts in December 2001.